A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Related Work

-\textbf{Vision-Language Pre-train Model.} VLPs~\cite{radford2021learning,DBLP:conf/icml/0001LXH22,DBLP:conf/nips/LiuLWL23a} have made significant strides across various downstream tasks such as image classification, visual question answering, and cross-modal retrieval.
-CLIP~\cite{radford2021learning} is a representative VLP that uses contrastive learning to capture semantic relationships between images and texts, enabling both to be mapped into a shared feature space.
-Recent studies have also explored integrating contrastive learning into FL to address the challenges of Non-IID client data.
-MOON~\cite{li2021model} proposes a model-contrastive FL framework that utilizes inter-client representation similarity to improve model generalization under heterogeneous data distributions.
-In addition, the strong semantic understanding of VLPs has shown promise in handling long-tailed distributions in FL~\cite{DBLP:conf/aaai/ShiZYLXQ24}, as VLPs can capture rich visual concepts even from underrepresented classes.
-However, while such capabilities indicate that VLPs are well suited for learning robust and semantically meaningful representations, their potential for enhancing security in FL, particularly in defending against backdoor attacks, remains underexplored.
-To the best of our knowledge, our work is the first to use the VLPs for backdoor defense in FL.
-Leveraging the cross-modal representation capacity of VLPs, we align the global model's visual features with those of a VLP to detect and eliminate backdoor patterns, establishing a novel and practical defense paradigm.
+\textbf{Vision-Language Pre-train Model.} VLPs~\cite{radford2021learning,DBLP:conf/icml/0001LXH22,DBLP:conf/nips/LiuLWL23a} had made significant strides across various downstream tasks, e.g., image classification, visual question answering, and cross-modal retrieval.
+CLIP~\cite{radford2021learning} was a typical VLP that used contrastive learning to capture semantic relationships between images and texts, enabling both to be mapped into a shared feature space.
+Recent studies tried to integrate contrastive learning into FL to address the challenges of Non-IID client data.
+MOON~\cite{li2021model} was a model-contrastive FL framework that utilized inter-client representation similarity to improve model generalization under heterogeneous data distributions.
+In addition, the strong semantic understanding of VLPs had shown promise in handling long-tailed distributions in FL~\cite{DBLP:conf/aaai/ShiZYLXQ24}, as VLPs could capture rich visual concepts even from underrepresented classes.
+However, while such capabilities indicated that VLPs were well suited for learning robust and semantically meaningful representations, the potential to improve security in FL remained underexplored, particularly in defending against backdoor attacks.
+To the best of our knowledge, our work is the first to use VLPs for backdoor defense in FL.
+Using the cross-modal representation capacity of VLPs, we align the global model's visual features with those of a VLP to detect and eliminate backdoor patterns, establishing a novel and practical defense paradigm.